Automobile showrooms, retailers can reopen in Tamil Nadu: Govt

 Motorcycles/two-wheeler and car sales and service showrooms, firms dealing in automobile spare parts are allowed to open.

-Stores selling tiles, construction materials, cement, sanitary ware, household appliances, and optical shops can operate.
+Stores selling tiles, construction materials, cement, sanitary ware, household appliances and optical shops can

 "Small jewellery stores and textile shops without air conditioning and located in rural areas only will be allowed," an official release said.